Savannah Chrisley Flaunts Abs In Floral Top While Promoting Weight-Loss Drink

 Who wants to win a trip to my beloved hometown of Nashville?
 I’m partnering with @rampagebrand on an exciting two day trip for a lucky follower of mine and a guest of their choice!
 Come meet me at my @belk personal appearance on 11/5 and be styled by me in pieces from my #RampagexSavannahChrisley collection!
 Winners will also receive a two-night complimentary hotel stay in Nashville + roundtrip airfare (if selected entrant + guest are not local to Nashville) + $500 spending money.
 Enter to win by following the rules below.
 Good luck!
 1. Like this photo 2.
 Follow @savannahchrisley @rampagebrand 3.
 Comment and tag 1 of your besties you want to bring with you! ????♂️ ALSO…this outfit will be available SOON!!
 Enter for a chance to win by 10/11/19 at 11:59pm EST. Winners will be selected on @Rampagebrand Instagram story on 10/13/19.
 Must be 18 or older to enter.
 Selected entrant + guest will receive coach class round-trip air transportation from a major U.S. gateway airport nearest Selected Entrant’s residence to Nashville, TN (if selected entrant + guest are not local to Nashville.)
 Visit https://rampage.com/sweepstakes/ for official rules.

-Last week, The Inquisitr shared that Savannah sizzled in another gorgeous shot, this time one that was promoting her collab with Rampage.
-In the picture-perfect shot, Savannah showed off plenty of cleavage in a low-plunging tank top that offered fans generous views of her cleavage.
+Last week, The Inquisitr shared that Savannah sizzled in another gorgeous shot, this time one that was promoting her collaboration with Rampage.
+In the picture-perfect shot, Savannah showed off plenty of her cleavage in a low-plunging tank top that offered fans generous views.
 She wore the NSFW tank top tucked into her insanely tight, high-waisted jeans while she put one hand in her pocket for the pose.

 That post amassed a ton of attention for the reality star with over 135,000 likes and 14,000-plus comments.